kazurayam/ReactInputField/README.md

 2. I will read the official React documentation ["LEARN REACT"](https://react.dev/learn) where I can find lots of sample React codes.
 I can choose one, copy & paste it into the `src/app/page.tsx` file in the generated Next.js project.
 I will bring the local web server in action at http://locahost:3000.

 3. For example, I refered to the source of App.tsx at https://react.dev/learn/typescript#typing-dom-events, titled as "DOM Events", which demonstrates an `<input onChange="...">`.
-This could be an appropriate AUT to reproduce the "KR+React issue" issue.
+This could be an appropriate AUT to reproduce the "KR+React issue".

 4. Thus a React-power web page will be availabe at http://localhost:3000.
 With this URL as AUT, I can create a set of E2E tests using any testing tools.
 I have created a set of demonstrative codes of Katalon Recorder, Katalon Studio and Playwright.